 This course is designed to improve proficiency in the language arts as well as reading and writing across the content areas for students who have demonstrated a need in these areas.
-The following skills will be targeted: reading comprehension, vocabulary development, and various modes of writing.
+The following skills will be targeted: reading comprehension, vocabulary development, various modes of writing, and strategies for standardized testing.
 Individual needs will be addressed and assessed throughout the course.
 Student placement in this course is dependent on standardized test scores and teacher and counselor recommendations.